 - Easy mapping between port definitions and port handlers

 - Port handlers included for generic sockets, such as Ethernet, UDP, or Unix sockets.

 - Message filtering capability, based on either log-file processing or live interface capture.

-- Easy generation of ASN.1 test messages or sequence of test messages
+- Easy generation of an ASN.1 test message or sequence of test messages

 - HTML visualization or CSV export of test data

 BTT is a comprehensive TTCN tool for conformance and protocol testing.
 It supports both Binary and ASN.1 layers!
 (ASN.1 handling builds upon Objective Systems’ asn1c tool)